Dealing Fake Sickies

 As an employer you’ve probably questioned the genuineness of an employee taking sick leave from time to time.
 When time is money, dealing with fake ‘sickies’ deserves some thought, strategy and finesse.

 Our staff are entitled to sick leave and no matter how it might feel at times, the vast majority of sick leave is genuine.
 However, if an employee is taking sick leave too regularly for what appears to be minor illnesses, or is providing less than robust excuses, there are some tools available to you.
+Or if you need an outsourced HR consultant to help, we can advise.

 We should not treat every instance of sick leave with suspicion.
 Employers are required to act in good faith, and should only launch into investigation mode when it is warranted.
 For example, enquiries are generally warranted if an employee presents a pattern of absences, such as calling in sick regularly on a Monday, or using an excessive amount of sick leave when the injury or illness is unclear or transient.
 It may similarly be warranted if you have evidence of dishonesty, such as seeing an employee at a social or sporting occasion when they claim to be home with a sick child.